-The EXFOR database [9, 59], maintained by the international network of Nuclear Reaction Data Centers (NRDC) [60], is the main foundation for producing evaluated nuclear data libraries nowadays.
-The database as well as the Web data retrieval system [61] facilitates access to published experimental data in a computer-readable format.
+The EXFOR database [9, 60], maintained by the international network of Nuclear Reaction Data Centers (NRDC) [61], is the main foundation for producing evaluated nuclear data libraries nowadays.
+The database as well as the Web data retrieval system [62] facilitates access to published experimental data in a computer-readable format.
+It is fair to say that, as a result of the concerted compilation effort performed during the CRP, the database is at present complete with respect to photonuclear data relevant to applications.